ernestoarbitrio/python-conference-beginners-day/challenges/basic/Readme.md

 # Docs and Reference
 - [Pyhon3.5 Official Doc](https://docs.python.org/3.5/)
 - [A byte of Python](https://python.swaroopch.com/) - A free book on programming using the Python language.
 It serves as a tutorial or guide to the Python language for a beginner audience.
-- [Python interpreter overview](https://opentechschool.github.io/python-beginners/en/getting_started.html) - Few text and code to understend how to interact with python console
+- [Python interpreter overview](https://opentechschool.github.io/python-beginners/en/getting_started.html) - Few text and code to understand how to interact with python console